xfqbuaa/P1_Facial_Keypoints/README.md

 Now you have to fine tune padding factors for different images to get better detection performance.

+This is because the cropped images from `detectMultiScale` scale different with the training data.

-*  `detectMultiScale` parameters will influence facial detection.
+*  `detectMultiScale` parameters will influence facial detection and also need fine tune for different images.
 ***
 ## Project Overview